-Business Functions and Processes in Extended Mass Layoffs in the Second Quarter 2010
+Business Functions and Processes in Extended Mass Layoffs in the First Quarter 2010

 The total number of business functions reported by employers in nonseasonal layoff events in the second quarter was 1,805, a decrease from 5,162 business functions a year earlier.
 This decrease of 65 percent was larger than the 59 percent over-the-year decrease in nonseasonal extended mass layoff events, suggesting that fewer functions were involved in extended mass layoff activity than a year ago.